VinnyAmbesek/infiniteDungeon/README.md

 - For each trap you survive you will get survival XP as if you explored a quarter of the floor.

 ## Treasures
 - There are 7 kinds of treasure.
-Protection itens and potions.
+Protection items and potions.
 - You will automatically use a potion when you have damage.
-- Protection itens will help you against traps.
+- Protection items will help you against traps.

 ## Traps
 - There are 6 kinds of traps.
 If you fall into a trap you take one point of damage.